Talaxie/tesb-studio-se/README.md

 We welcome contributions of all kinds from anyone.

-Using the [Talend bugtracker](http://jira.talendforge.org/) is the best channel for bug reports and feature requests.
+Using the [Talaxie bugtracker](http://jira.talendforge.org/) is the best channel for bug reports and feature requests.
 Use GitHub to submit pull requests.

 Feel free to share your Talend components on [Talend Exchange](http://www.talendforge.org/exchange).

 ## License

-Copyright (c) 2006-2021 Talend
+Copyright (c) 2023-2024 Talaxie

 Licensed under the Apache V2 License